North to Alaska Quilting Cruise

 We will make our first stop in Juneau, Alaska.
 Juneau, the capital of Alaska, was founded during a gold rush in 1880.
 Today, the former gold-mining town counts among its riches some of Alaska's most spectacular scenery.
 Nestled at the foot of Mt.
 Juneau in the Alaska Panhandle, it faces the water from the mainland side of Gastineau Channel.
 Several magnificent fjords are located along the channel coast, and the majestic Mendenhall Glacier, a favorite of visitors, is nearby.

-On our next cruising day, we will be in the beautiful Alaska Inside Passage.
+Shaped by the staggering force of massive glaciers millions of years ago, Alaska's Inside Passage boasts wildlife-filled fjords and lush island scenery — habitat for bald eagles, sea lions, porpoises and whales.
+Its mountains are carpeted with majestic forests.
 The highlight of any cruise through the Inside Passage has to be Hubbard Glacier.
 It is one of the most active glaciers in the area and a great place to experience the majesty of a glacier up close.
 Sheets of ice separate themselves from the ice field in a process known as "galloping."
 When the ice finally crashes into the sea, you can hear a loud cracking sound, similar to a starter pistol.
 This process is known as "calving," and the sound echoes for miles.